 Lisa Wilson, Student Mail Services

-UP participants develop work and social skills in part-time employment through university offices, internships in university and community settings, and working in specific settings that lead to post-UP Program employment.
-UP participants work approximately 10 hours a week in on-campus jobs.
+UP students develop work and social skills in part-time employment through university offices, internships in university and community settings, and working in specific settings that lead to post-UP Program employment.
+UP students work approximately 10 hours a week in on-campus jobs.
 Work tasks are identified by the employers within those settings.
-The UP Program collaborates with Vocational Rehabilitation and The Arc of Haywood County to help transition participants back into the community with competitive employment and chosen independent living arrangements.
+The UP Program collaborates with Vocational Rehabilitation to help students transition back into the community with competitive employment and chosen independent living arrangements.

 Resources for Community Employers and Internship Supervisors